Delegasi-Tech/delreact-agent/docs/docs/Tool-System-Quick-Reference.md

 ---
 sidebar_position: 5
-title: Tool System Quick Reference
+title: Tool System
 description: Quick reference for tool system API
 ---

-# LGraph Tool System Quick Reference
+# Quick Reference

 A concise cheat sheet for creating and using tools with the LGraph agent framework.